leod/hncynic/data/README.md

 }
 ```

-As explained somewhat in `extract.py`, there are some deviations from this layout.
+As explained somewhat in `extract.py`, there will be some deviations from this layout.